bogdanr/bogdanr.github.io/_posts/2026-06-10-making-local-llm-fast.md

 I built a tool called [Fono](https://github.com/bogdanr/fono).
 It's a voice front-end for your computer that can run entirely on your own machine.
 No cloud, no account, no audio leaving the laptop.
 It has three jobs, on two hotkeys:

 - **Hold F7 to dictate** and cleaned-up text lands in whatever window you were typing in.
-- **Hold F8 to talk to an assistant** and it answers various thinkgs.
+- **Hold F8 to talk to an assistant** and it answers various things.
 It can also call tools (look at what's on your screen, and more to come) to actually do things, not just reply.
 - **Give your computer a voice.** Coding agents or other tools can speak to you through it.

 The first two jobs can lean on a local language model.
 The problem is that a local model has to think before it speaks, and that feels slow in a way a cloud API running on a rack of GPUs does not.
 On my laptop, the very first assistant turn was taking almost three seconds before a single word came back.
 By the sixth turn of a conversation it was closer to seven.
-That's death by a thousand milliseconds.
 It makes the whole thing feel broken even when it's working perfectly.

 This post is the story of getting that first word out in about a third of a second instead.
 I will explain what actually costs the time, show you the bug I made (it's a good one) and give you the exact commands to reproduce everything on your own hardware.
 I don't do "trust me bro" benchmarks :)